audioxide/data/data/posts/20150215-reviews-spiritualized-ladies-and-gentleman-we-are-floating-in-space.md

   fraction: 0.9
 ---
 author: Fred
+review: >-
-review: It really is quite beautiful, a proper labour of love.
+  It really is quite beautiful, a proper labour of love.
 The breadth and layering of sound is stunning.
 You find new things to admire each time you listen.
 That said, the middle portion lost me a little, though I’d imagine that’s partially because the opening and closings are so good.
 “Cop Shoot Cop” is an odd choice of closing track, but it’s as cool as they come.
 tracks:
-  - " Cop Shoot Cop"
+  - Cop Shoot Cop
   - ­I Think I’m in Love
   - ­Broken Heart
 score: